Expert in International Health and Development policies, strategies and programmes, particularly in Africa

-Lecturer, Founder and Scientific Adviser, Concentration in Global Health
+Founder and Scientific Advisor of the Concentration in Global Health

 Member of the National Academy of Medicine in France